 Graduate Recruitment Weekend Bingo Cards - Print Free or Customize

-Print free Graduate Recruitment Weekend bingo cards or adjust them, no login needed, limitless cards!
-Choose from 12,900+ templates or use our bingo card generator.
-Add numbers, phrases, photos, or all of them.
-Play using PDF printouts, online bingo cards, and our online bingo caller, or go hybrid.
+Print free Graduate Recruitment Weekend bingo cards or adjust them, unlimited prints!
+Pick from 13,900+ designs or use the bingo card generator.
+Add numbers, words, pictures, or any combination.
+Play using printable PDF, online bingo cards, and the online bingo caller, or mix physical and digital.

-How To: To get a printable PDF, click the Print button.
-You can modify the card quantity and other print preferences on the Print tab.
-Grid items and free space text can be edited on the Basic tab.
-Appearance can be completely customized on the corresponding tabs, or you can quickly search any preference on the 🔍 tab.
+How To: To save a PDF to print, click the Print button.
+You can adjust the card quantity and other printing options on the Print tab.
+Grid items and free space content can be changed on the Basic tab.
+Appearance can be exactly personalized on the corresponding tabs, or you can quickly search any option using the 🔍 tab.

 How to play Graduate Recruitment Weekend Bingo Cards?

-- Combo Mode: Select any combination above.
-For instance, caller can be either Offline or Virtual.
-And players can be Offline or Virtual or a mix of both.
+- Combo Mode: Choose any combination above.
+For example, caller can be either Printed or Digital.
+And players can be Printed or Digital or a combo of both.

 Step-By-Step:

-- Start by downloading the Graduate Recruitment Weekend Bingo PDF by clicking on the "Print" button above.
+- Start by saving the Graduate Recruitment Weekend Bingo PDF by clicking on the "Print" button above.

 - Open the PDF and print it.

-- Select one person to be the caller.
-If you are playing in a small group, the caller may also play along with their own Bingo card.
+- Choose one person to be the caller.
+If you are playing in a small group, the caller can as well play along with their own Bingo card.

-- The caller begins the game by randomly drawing an item from the call list and saying it to everyone.
+- The caller starts the play by randomly picking an item from the call list and saying it to everyone.

 This Graduate Recruitment Weekend Bingo Cards Game contains following Words or Phrases: Published 1st author, Worked with cancer cells, Performed undergraduate research, Born outside of U.S., Conducted research over the weekend, Pulled an all-nighter studying, Failed an exam (it's okay!), Presented at a symposium, Listed as an author of a publication, Have a patent, Been to Atlanta, Lived by myself, Completely destroyed your batch of cells, Switched labs, Gone to a recruitment visit, -c-, Worked in electrochemistry, Received a degree in anything other than Chemical Engineering, Worked with cells, Traveled internationally for research, Regretted chemical engineering, Worked on carbon capture, Been to facilities as amazing as Georgia Tech, Think I would willingly do more schooling, Worked full-time in industry, Had an internship, Done an REU or summer research experience, Skipped a class (be honest), Lied to my professor (this is a safe space), Hated my research, Wanted to become a professor, -c-, Want to only work in industry, Attended a conference, Conducted research completely independently, Collaborated with scientist outside my major, Wanted to be referred as a "Dr.", Wanted to go to Med school, Wanted to go to Law school, Not undertsood my data completely39, Genuinely enjoyed school, Had a Master's degree, Have a degree in something other than STEM, Been a part of ChemE car, Fully understood what "Fugacity" is (Define it!), Designed a reactor, -c-, Applied the core curriculum into my research, Bombed an interview, Can actually solve an ODE problem (Explain it!), Can name 4 dimensionless numbers (Name them), Was good at chemistry, Preferred physics over chemisty, Worked on computational research, Known the Georgia Tech Mascot (Name it), Worked on drug delivery research, Attended school in the state of Georgia, Broke lab equipment, Worked with poisonous materials, Failed to follow EHSA guidelines, Cross-contaminated my samples, Performed statistical analysis, -c-, Enjoyed kinetics, Enjoyed mass and heat transport, Been able to define entropy (define it!), Taken more than 18 credits hours, Switch majors, Gotten a minor, Understood what exactly Chemical Engineering is.